ArenT1981/ArenT-portfolio/java-mt-webserver/README.md

 aren.unix@yandex.com

 ## DESCRIPTION:

-This program implements a functioning albeit it very basic multithreaded webserver in Java, in approximately 500 lines of code.
+This program implements a functioning albeit it very basic multithreaded web-server in Java, in approximately 500 lines of code.

 Source code is in the [src](./src/) directory.
 Documentation pending.